 At the end of the day, it's whatever works best for you.
 It's not gonna matter what "tacticaldude_556X76239_45acp9mm..." on Instagram says.
 Don't get suckered into buying a gun that is gonna stay at home because you just can't seem to carry no matter what you do.

 Now, is listening to experienced people a good thing?
-Of course is it.
+Of course, is it.
 Just remember that carrying is about you and what you feel comfortable with.

 What ultimately matters is that you have something that will allow you to leverage a situation so that you don’t end up on the wrong side of a statistic?
 Concealed carry can be an acquired taste, per-se.
 You may have to go about it through small increments.

 Do your due diligence.
 Know your state and local laws.
 Know your gun, go out and train.
 It’s a conscious decision that you need to live around.
-It is a way of life and there will be certain things you may have to give up or work yourself around but at the end, it’s all worth it!
+It is a way of life and there will be certain things you may have to give up or work yourself around but in the end, it’s all worth it!

 Thanks for your time